beyondessential/prepper/README.md

 Most of these should be resolvable.

-- Adding a table to a publication with ALTER publishes the table definition to prepper, but not the initial table contents until the next stream restart.
+- Adding a table to a publication with ALTER doesn't stream the initial table data nor table schema to prepper until the next stream restart.
 - Unsure yet how custom types are handled, need to revisit.
 - Postgres arrays aren't supported yet and will crash prepper; this is easy but tedious to code.
 - Nested postgres arrays aren't supported by upstream.